 Tap the completed download notification to open the vCard file.

-Depending on which phone you have, you'll be able to save your contacts to your device or to the Google Contacts app (only if you have a Nexus, Android One, or Google Play Edition device).
+Depending on which phone you have, you'll be able to save your contacts to your device or to the Google Contacts app.